frankiesanjana/housing-price-predictor/README.md

 4. Select the branch you want to deploy, then click Deploy Branch.
 5. The deployment process should happen smoothly if all deployment files are fully functional.
 Click the button Open App on the top of the page to access your App.
 6. If the slug size is too large then add large files not required for the app to the .slugignore file.

+Note that during deployment on Heroku, the following warning message was displayed in the build log: `Warning: Your slug size (418 MB) exceeds our soft limit (300 MB) which may affect boot time.` However, loading times for the dashboard have consistently appeared to be acceptable during testing, so no further action has been taken on this point.

 ## Technologies, Libraries and Packages